Alijah McGhee

-Alijah McGhee (born October 13, 1999) is an American professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Alijah McGhee (born October 13, 1999) is an American professional football defensive back.
 He played college football at Minnesota State-Mankato and Kentucky Wesleyan.
+McGhee has also been a member of the Ottawa Redblacks.

 College career

 McGhee played college football for the Kentucky Wesleyan Panthers from 2018 to 2020, and the Minnesota State-Mankato Mavericks from 2021 to 2022.
 He played in 25 games at Kentucky Wesleyan where he had 82 tackles and 14 passes defended.
 In 2021 McGhee transferred to Minnesota State-Mankato where he played in 21 games logging 80 total tackles, two interceptions, 11 passes defended, one fumble recovery and two blocked kicks.

 As a senior, McGhee was named D2Football.com Defensive Player of the Week and NSIC Defensive Player of the Week for his performance against Bemidji State where he scored a 70-yard fumble recovery for a touchdown and a 45-yard pick-six in the first half.
 He was also named to the All-NSIC Second team.